Yellow-rumped seedeater

 The yellow-rumped seedeater, yellow-rumped serin or Abyssinian yellow-rumped seedeater (Crithagra xanthopygia) is a species of finch in the family Fringillidae.

-It is found in Eritrea, Kenya and Ethiopia.
+It is native to the Ethiopian Highlands.

 Its natural habitat is subtropical or tropical dry shrubland.

 The yellow-rumped seedeater was formerly placed in the genus Serinus but phylogenetic analysis using mitochondrial and nuclear DNA sequences found that the genus was polyphyletic.
 The genus was therefore split and a number of species including the yellow-rumped seedeater were moved to the resurrected genus Crithagra.